coderolls/coderolls-blog/_posts/junit/2022-08-30-junit-test-case-in-java.md

 Here, expected is the result that we expect from our method.
 In this case, we know the working of the `generatePassword()` method.
 We know that it will return the first 4 characters from the name with the year of birth.

-So, we created our expected string manually and then we invoke the method `generatePassword()` by passing the same parameter (i.e `name` and `yearOfBirth`) and storing the returned string in the actual string variable.
+So, we created our expected string manually and then we invoked the method `generatePassword()` by passing the same parameter (i.e. `name` and `yearOfBirth`) and storing the returned string in the actual string variable.

 Once we have expected and actual, we can use the `assertEquals(expected, actual)` method to check if both strings are the same or not.